A/Prof Michael Oelgemoeller ~ Associate Dean, Research Education; Associate Professor

 - Oelgemöller M, Goodine T and Malakar P (2017) Flow photochemistry – a green technology with a bright future.
 In: Sustainable Flow Chemistry: methods and applications.
 Wiley-VCH, Weinheim, Germany, pp. 1-24

-- Oelgemöller M and Hoffmann N (in press) Photoreactions.
+- Oelgemöller M and Hoffmann N (2017) Photoreactions.
 In: Encyclopedia of Physical Organic Chemistry.
 John Wiley & Sons, New York, NY, USA, pp. 1-65

 - Current Funding